Sunrise in Waiwera, New Zealand

 Please use this page's links to find useful course and club information.

-I am available for extra help after school in room 567, Monday - Thursday.
+I am available for extra help during unit lunch after school in room 304, Monday - Friday.
 Additionally, see me for other times that may work for us both.

 Parents, please become an observer in your child's Canvas account for the course.
 Also, please visit Genesis regularly to stay current with grades...thanks.